 Top Dentist-Recommended Mouthwashes

 Can’t stay away from the sweets?
-Even dentists understand that sometimes it’s hard to say no to sugary snacks and sodas which is why ACT invented their Restoring Anticavity Fluoride Mouthwash.
-This mouthwash is stronger than their basic anti-cavity rinse thanks to its ability to remineralize soft spots and reduce cavities up to 70% more than brushing with a fluoride toothpaste alone.
+Even dentists understand that sometimes it’s hard to say no to sugary snacks and sodas.
+This is why ACT invented their Restoring Anticavity Fluoride Mouthwash.
+This mouthwash is stronger than their basic anti-cavity rinse.
+Its ability to remineralize soft spots and reduce cavities up to 70% more than brushing with a fluoride toothpaste alone.
 I recommend this product for my patients who suffer from chronic tooth decay even with a stringent brushing and flossing regiment.
 It could mean the difference between needing or not needing yet another filling at your next appointment.

 If you have bleeding gums (a strong sign of gum disease), the best thing you can do is go to the dentist.
 Our hygienists are specially trained to give deep-cleanings that remove the built-up bacteria beneath the gums that cause periodontal disease.
 If you’ve gone to the dentist, had a deep cleaning, and you’re still struggling with keeping gum disease at bay, it may be time to try PerioShield.
 GUM PerioShield Oral Health Rinse breaks down plaque and makes it easier to remove during brushing and flossing.
 It also creates a “shield” that discourages plaque from reappearing.
 Paired with a strong anti-bacterial toothpaste and regular visits to the dentist, PerioShield can dramatically change the condition of your gums.